-In this guide, we will take a look at some of the best headphones for basketball, filter through the countless models out there, and compare them to one another.
-Further down, I will give you all the information you will need to be able to make an educated choice on a new pair of headphones that will help you stay focused on the court!
+In this guide, we will take a look at some of the best headphones for basketball.
+We’ll filter through the countless models out there, and compare them to one another.
+Further down, I will give you all the information you will need to purchase a new pair of headphones that will help you stay focused on the court!

 Best Overall – Beats Studio3 Wireless Headphones

 It comes as no surprise that beats make the best headphones for any sport.
 This company has been focusing on basketball players since its very beginning.
 Lebron James wears them on and off the basketball court.

 The Beats Studio3 Wireless Headphones actually bring a ton of value to the table.
 It has superb sound quality and performance for a great basketball warm-up session.
 Being wireless you’ll get a hassle-free experience.